 Our plan was to go to the South of France on 1 February 2020 to start looking for the boat.
 Then, once we got the boat, we wanted to sail along the coast of southern France, Italy, Slovenia, Croatia, the tiny bit of Bosnia and Herzgovina, Montenegro, Albania, Greece, Turkey, Bulgaria, and, finally, Romania.

-Eventually, for safety reasons, we chose to stop our trip in Greece.
+Eventually, for safety reasons, we chose to stop our trip to Greece.
 We heard some scary stories about crossing the Bosphorus strait in Turkey, and the Black Sea would have been very challenging to cross in late autumn.

 It was perfectly fine to change our travel plans because SafetyWing travel insurance gives you this kind of freedom to choose where and when you travel, without altering your fees.